Ayush-bose/Nexora/README.md

-# ✦ Nexora — Adaptive AI Learning Mentor
+✦ Nexora — Adaptive AI Learning Mentor

 A clean, warm-designed chat application powered by **IBM watsonx.ai** with three intelligent learning modes: Mentor, AI Assistant, and Cheat Code.

----

-## Screenshots
+## interface

 > After cloning and running locally you'll see a warm, paper-toned chat interface with a sticky mode selector in the header.